Manny-D/Splunk/README.md

 What is the CEO's email address?

 <b>Thoughts:</b> <br>
-This was determined from the second screenshot in Question 3.
+See the second screenshot in Question 3.

 <b>Answer:</b> <br>
 mberk@berkbeer.com